top of page

 Zodiac Zap

-• 3 min read
+• 4 min read

 Astrology often describes the birth chart as a circular map of the sky at the moment someone is born.
-Within that circle are twelve houses, each one representing a symbolic “room” of life.
+Within that circle are twelve houses, each representing a symbolic “room” of life.
 While planets and signs describe qualities of energy, the houses show where those energies may express themselves.

-Rather than predicting events, the houses offer a reflective framework—helping people explore themes such as identity, relationships, home, career, and inner growth.
+Rather than predicting events, the houses offer a reflective framework.
+They help us explore themes such as identity, relationships, home, career, and inner growth.
+Below is a warm, accessible exploration of each house and what life area it symbolizes.

 House 1 — The House of Self